shivannis/xandr-docs-public/xandr-docs/articles/monetize/target-your-inventory-with-roadblocking.md

 ## Setting up roadblocks

-Since multi-tag requests are required for roadblocking, you will need to set up [Xandr's seller tag (AST)](../seller-tag/seller-tag.md) on your publisher's inventory.
+Since multi-tag requests are required for roadblocking, you will need to set up [Microsoft Advertising's seller tag (AST)](../seller-tag/seller-tag.md) on your publisher's inventory.

 In order to run roadblock campaigns, you need to target the tag(s) you just created.
 For instructions on targeting a specific placement, see the **Target specific slices of direct inventory** section of [Create a Campaign](create-a-campaign.md).
 Then, enable roadblocking as follows: